 What are the Best Keywords for Law Firms?

 One of the most common reasons is not picking the RIGHT keywords.
-Many attorneys neglect even to make an attempt at this which leads them to sit on the 8th page of Google
+Many attorneys neglect to even attempt this, which leads them to sit on the eighth page of Google (or worse).

-The best ones for lawyers are those that show a user’s intent to hire a lawyer.
-Simple right?
+The best keywords for lawyers are those that show a user’s intent to hire a lawyer.
+Simple, right?

 The basic formula is: Your City + Practice Area + Lawyer/Attorney

-What you may not know is that using certain SEO tools like Ahrefs, we can see EXACTLY what people are searching for, share that intel with our clients, and then build a page that will rank for it.
+What you may not know is that using certain SEO tools like Ahrefs, we can see EXACTLY what people are searching for.
+We share that intel with our clients, and then we build a page that will rank for it.

-A quick look into Ahrefs shows me that “Atlanta DUI Lawyers” is actually the best keyword with a monthly volume of 400 searches, so we’ll choose that to target.
+By taking a quick look into Ahrefs, we can see that “Atlanta DUI Lawyers” is actually the best keyword with a monthly volume of 400 searches, so we would choose that to target.

 There are many other worthwhile keywords to pursue, but this formula is built to bring in the most high-value clients in your market.

-Now that you have a target, your job is to prove to Google that your website is the best option!
+Once you have a target keyword, your job is to prove to Google that your website is the best option!

 Target Prospective Clients with Long-tail Keywords

-Ranking high for ‘Auto Accident Lawyer Near Me’ could literally generate you millions in revenue.
+Ranking high for something like ‘Auto Accident Lawyer Near Me’ could literally generate you millions in revenue.
 That’s the power of SEO.

-The truth is that this term is EXTREMELY competitive, and you’ll need a lot of luck or a well-funded, smart strategy to win a first page placement for it.
+But, the truth is that this search term is EXTREMELY competitive.
+You’ll need a lot of luck or a well-funded, smart strategy to win a first page placement for it.

-The formula we shared yesterday is going to cover obvious searches.
+The Location + Practice Area + Attorney/Lawyer formula covers the obvious searches.
 But there’s still a WHOLE LOTTA pie out there.